 Extend the Evening

-Keep the fun going and clink glasses with a reservation for drinks or mocktails at King & Rye, Kismet Modern Indian or Brabo Brasserie.
-Or, warm up with an elevated dining experience at 1799 Prime Steak & Seafood or Vermilion.
+Keep the fun going and clink glasses with a reservation for drinks or mocktails at King & Rye, Vermilion or Bollywood Masala.
+Or, warm up with an elevated dining experience at Ada’s on the River, The Majestic or Landini Brothers.

-Discover everything Alexandria has to offer this holiday season.
+Discover the or explore everything Alexandria has to offer this holiday season.